RickeyEstes/dropbox-filemanager/README.md

 ##### About
-Dropbox filemanager it's an application to interact with your dropbox account.
+Dropbox file manager it's a GUI application to interact with your dropbox account.